 I mean let’s look at this from a Nigerian mum’s perspective.
 Her kid dressed in a monster costume?
 I think the hell not.
 My mum freaks out when I tell her I ate eba in my dream, so yeah, that’s definitely a deal breaker.

 Halloween in Nigeria would definitely be fun but we couldn’t ignore all of the stress and strains that would follow if it were to be as openly celebrated as it is in other countries.

-Well, the holiday is celebrated in some parts of our beloved country but we can assure you it only takes place in ‘tush’ areas e.g island only with costume parties and no trick-or-treating part of course.
+Despite all this, the holiday is celebrated in some parts of our beloved country but we can assure you it only takes place on the island.

 We’ll leave you with this tweet from Bollylomo to explain it better